 - The parameter numbers within parentheses are those for use of the parameter unit (FR-PU04). - Refer to page 206 for the instruction codes.

 POINTS

 When making RS-485 communication, set any value other than 0 in the communication parameter n6 "communication check time interval".
-RS-485 communication is disabled if n6 remains unchanged from the factory setting "0s".
+RS-485 communication is disabled if the setting is "0s".

 Communication specifications